wcatron/Open-PRT/README.md

 To create a standard for communciation between riders, podcars and decenteralized servers to maintain a PRT system.
 Our inspiration comes from growth of the internet due to standards, openness and healthy capitalism.
 We believe that any successful system will come about through a community effort and not by a single governing body, company or even a select few.

+## Based on the principles of the Internet

 ### User Experience

 1. Rider uses a personal input device (phone, watch) to request a car either ASAP or for a scheduled time and their location.
 The rider also enters their destination.